 Did you know that 93% of consumers are influenced by reviews when purchasing a product on the internet?
 A Podium survey reveals how influential reviews are in online shopping behavior.

-The truth is, not having good quality reviews online can affect your company traffic and sales.
+The truth is, not having good quality reviews online can affect your websites traffic and conversions.
 Therefore, it is crucial to fighting negative reviews head on.

 Three ways to effectively fight negative reviews

 You need to address all reviews.
 However, negative reviews especially require your input.
 Without a response, consumers only know about the bad things others saw in your company.
 When you respond, sometimes reviewers might ease up on your review.

 Even if they don’t, people now have a balanced response to the situation.

 To help you address these reviews on a timely basis, use monitoring tools like Google Alerts or Hootsuite to know what people say about your brand on an ongoing basis.

 In addition, check out FreeReviewMonitoring.com.

 The faster you react to negativity; the more likely people are to change these reviews and acknowledge your response in the first place.

 Another key to getting the best results is to provide a solution that works for your customers.
 Like we mentioned above it is not always possible to resolve the issue with the specific client.
 However, other customers who read these reviews can see you attempted to mollify the situation.